You are here

 It has been found that in the vast majority of bicycle thefts, bicycles were either unlocked, improperly locked, or locked with inadequate locking devices such as lightweight cables or chains or low-quality U-lock devices.

 You should always carry a secure lock whenever you plan to leave your bicycle unattended.
 The U-locks have proven to be most effective, but like all locks they can be defeated.
 Use a high-end U-lock to reduce the chances of your lock being defeated.
 You should always exercise care in where and how you lock your bike.

 Always lock your bicycle through its frame and both wheels to an approved bicycle parking rack, preferably one with a thick frame.
 Lock all free parts of the bicycle as well or take them with you.
 If you lock only the front wheel to the bike lock you may return to find your bike gone and only that wheel remaining.
 Leave your bicycle in a visible, well lit area and if possible avoid leaving your bike locked overnight.

 The university encourages you to register your bike at the CU Bike Station east of the University Memorial Center.
+You can also register your bike online.
 Registering discourages theft and aids in identification should your bike get stolen.
 In addition, any personalization on your bike (stickers, markings, etc.) should be documented and kept in case your bike is stolen.
 This will make it easier for police to identify.
 All of this information should be stored and saved along with purchase receipts, manufacturer’s information, and a photograph of the bicycle.